Gurjeet2005/Nest/README.md

-# 🪺 Nest — Your Personal Digital Diary
+🪺 Nest — Your Personal Digital Diary

-Welcome to **Nest**, your private space to write, reflect, and unwind.
-Whether it's a quick note or a deep reflection, Nest offers a clean and simple journaling experience — powered by smart technology and built with care.

----
+Nest is a simple and secure digital diary app designed to help you capture your daily thoughts and emotions.
+It offers a clean writing space and uses machine learning to understand the mood behind your words.

-## ✨ Features
+✨ Features

-- 🖊️ **Daily Journaling**: Write, view, and manage your diary entries with ease.
+🖊️ Daily Journaling: Write, edit, and manage your diary entries easily.
-- 😊 **Mood Detection**: Automatically analyze the tone of your writing using sentiment analysis.
-- 🔐 **Secure Authentication**: Log in safely and access only your own entries using Firebase Auth.

----

-## 🛠️ Tech Stack

-**Frontend**
+😊 Mood Detection: Sentiment analysis powered by a custom-built machine learning model that analyzes the emotional tone of your text.

+🔐 Secure Authentication: User login and data storage powered by Firebase Authentication and Firestore.

+🛠️ Technology Used
-- React Native or Flutter *(depending on implementation)*
+Frontend: React Native or Flutter (based on your implementation)

-**Backend**
-- Flask (Python)
+Backend: Flask (Python)
-- RESTful API

-**Database & Auth**
-- Firebase Firestore (Cloud Database)
-- Firebase Authentication
+Database & Authentication: Firebase Firestore and Firebase Authentication

-**AI / NLP**
-- Sentiment analysis using OpenAI or Hugging Face
+Machine Learning: Custom sentiment analysis model built from scratch using Python libraries such as scikit-learn and NLTK.

+🌍 How It Works
+Write your diary entry in Nest.

+The backend processes your text through the custom ML model to predict the sentiment — positive, negative, or neutral.

+Your mood is displayed alongside the entry to help you better understand your emotional patterns.

+🔮 Future Enhancements
+Improve sentiment analysis accuracy with ongoing training.

+Add offline journaling capabilities.

+Support for multiple languages.

+🤝 Contributing
+Contributions, suggestions, and bug reports are welcome!
+Feel free to fork the repo and submit pull requests.

+📄 License
+This project is licensed under the MIT License.